DeVoprotocol/payrollTS/README.md

 ## Description

-This app let's you add invoices (as a Contractor) to your browser's LocalStorage and then use the Employer's Portal to pay the different invoices that were submitted, by using your metamask accounts.
+This app let's you add invoices (as a Contractor) to your browser's LocalStorage (used LocalStorage for simplicity purposes), and then use the Employer's Portal to pay the different invoices that were submitted, by using your metamask accounts.

 ### Running